This page introduces Access Transparency logging.

-As part of this practice of transparency, we have developed the Access Transparency product, which provides logs of actions taken by Google staff when accessing user content.
-Now, as part of your regular logs in Stackdriver Logging, you will also be presented with logs of Google staff actions.
-Examples of these actions could include actions by customer support that you may have requested by phone, lower level engineering investigations in furtherance of your support requests, or other actions made for valid business purposes such as recovering from an outage.
+As part of this practice of transparency, we have developed the Access Transparency product, which provides logs of actions taken by Google staff when accessing customer content.
+As part of your regular logs in Stackdriver Logging, you can also see logs of Google staff activity, including: actions by customer support that you may have requested by phone, lower level engineering investigations in furtherance of your support requests, or other actions made for valid business purposes such as recovering from an outage.

 When to use Access Transparency